stevekwan/best-practices/css/best-practices.md

 ## Introduction:

-This is the CSS best practices and standards guide that I espouse at EA SPORTS.
+This is the CSS best practices and standards guide that we use at EA SPORTS.

 Author:
 Steve Kwan, Project Lead, EASPORTS.com